tdwg/rs.tdwg.org/README.md

  \** This list will eventually be replaced by a list for each namespace.

  \*** The primary metadata for these term lists (will be) generated automatically by a script from the [Darwin Core "term versions" document](https://github.com/tdwg/dwc/blob/master/standard/vocabularies/term_versions.csv).

+ \**** The decisions directory also contains [a CSV file](decisions/decisions-links.csv) that links vocabulary terms with the decisions that affected them.

+ \***** It does not seem necessary at the present time to maintain versions of the decisions themselves, although there are versions of the decisions list.
+This could be changed in the future if necessary.